It4innovations/hyperqueue/docs/jobs/cresources.md

 HQ currently ofsers the following allocation strategies how CPUs are allocated.
 It can be specified by ``--cpus`` argument in form ``"<#cpus> <policy>"``.

-Note: Specifying policy has effect only if you have more then one sockets(physical CPUs).
+Note: Specifying policy has effect only if you have more than one socket (physical CPUs).
 In case of a single socket, policies are indistinguishable.

 * Compact (``compact``) - Tries to allocate cores on as few sockets as possible in the current worker state.